Version 2.1 (July 2013)

 7.1.1 Resources must keep pace with growth resulting in a sustained high level of benefit to members.

 7.1.2 Membership fees are established as a function of the total cost of operations (based on membership desires and needs) and the number of members at a given time.
-Fees are set to only what is necessary to cover the costs of functional and beneficial services.
-(That is, the REN-ISAC will not become a for-profit entity.)
+Fees are set to only what is necessary to cover the costs of functional and beneficial services, while maintaining a positive cash balance to cover unexpected expenses and allow for growth of services.
+The REN-ISAC will not become a for-profit entity.

 7.1.3 REN-ISAC staffing fluctuates as a function of the needs of the membership.